NativeScript/docs-v7/getting-started.md

 ### Step 6.2: Implementing MVVM

 The [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) pattern is the preferred approach for building NativeScript apps, as it provides an elegant approach to keeping your model data in sync with your UI.
-To see how it works, create a `list.js` file in the same directory as your existing `list.xml` file, and paste in the following code:
+To see how it works, create a `tasks.js` file in the same directory as your existing `tasks.xml` file, and paste in the following code:

 ```JavaScript
 var observableModule = require("data/observable");